 Gift from Parents or Immediate Family – Any money received as a gift from an immediate family member;

-Money you Obtain from Selling an Asset Like a Car – If you sell a car, a caravan, trailer or virtually any other asset, the amount received from this can be added to your Invisible Account;
+The money you Obtain from Selling an Asset Like a Car – If you sell a car, a caravan, a trailer or virtually any other asset, the amount received from this can be added to your Invisible Account;

 Any Form of Money Won – Irrespective of how money is won, such money is in addition to normal earnings;